ucbepic/docetl/docs/best-practices.md

 This guide outlines best practices for using DocETL effectively, focusing on the most important aspects of pipeline creation, execution, and optimization.

+!!! info "Supported Models"

+    DocETL supports many models through LiteLLM:

+    - OpenAI models (e.g., GPT-4, GPT-3.5-turbo)
+    - Anthropic models (e.g., Claude 2, Claude Instant)
+    - Google VertexAI models (e.g., chat-bison, text-bison)
+    - Cohere models
+    - Replicate models
+    - Azure OpenAI models
+    - Hugging Face models
+    - AWS Bedrock models (e.g., Claude, AI21, Cohere)
+    - Gemini models (e.g., gemini-1.5-pro)
+    - Ollama models (e.g., llama2)

+    For a complete and up-to-date list of supported models, please refer to the [LiteLLM documentation](https://docs.litellm.ai/docs/providers).
+You can use the model name just like the litellm documentation (e.g., `openai/gpt-4o-mini` or `gemini/gemini-1.5-flash-002`).

+    While DocETL supports various models, it has been primarily tested with OpenAI's language models.
+Using OpenAI is currently recommended for the best experience and most reliable results, especially for operations that depend on structured outputs.
+We have also tried gemini-1.5-flash-002 and found it to be pretty good for a much cheaper price.

 ## Pipeline Design

 1. **Start Simple**: Begin with a basic pipeline and gradually add complexity as needed.